AshBuk/framer-motion-spark-slider/README.md

 [spark-slider.vercel.app](https://spark-slider.vercel.app/)

-**Spark Slider** — a lightweight and fast React slider carousel powered by Framer Motion animations.
+Lightweight and fast React slider carousel powered by Framer Motion animations.
 Designed as a modern, custom, and highly optimized solution for large image datasets, it works seamlessly on laptops, tablets, and phones, with smooth support for both touch and mouse/keyboard input.

 ### ✦ For businesses and users